 Power Supply Basics

-The choice of a power supply is determined by voltage, current, and power supply type (i.e. switching versus linear, regulated versus unregulated, etc.).
+The choice of a power supply is determined by the voltage, current, and power supply type (i.e. switching versus linear, regulated versus unregulated, etc.).
 By far the most problematic and complicated factor is voltage, which will be discussed last.

 The easiest factor in choosing a power supply is its current rating, which is based on your motor ratings.
 A motor control will always draw less than 2/3 of the motor’s rated current when it is parallel (or half-winding) connected and 1/3 of the motor’s rated current when it is series (or full-winding) connected.
 That is to say, a 6 amp per phase motor will require a 4 amp power supply when wired in parallel and a 2 amp power supply when wired in series.
 If multiple motors and drives are used, add the current requirements of each to arrive at the total power supply current rating.

 When using multiple drives from a common power supply, use individual supply and ground wires to each drive and return them to a common point back at the power supply.
 This is called a “star” power supply distribution; never use a “daisy-chain” power distribution, where the supply and ground wires for the next drives are picked up from the previous one.